mleduque/modda/README.md

 # Modda

 Automates the installation of a bunch of mods above an Infinity Engine based game.
-(though so far, it was only tested with BG1 & BG2).
+(though so far, it was only tested with BG1 & BG2 in classic and EE version, and on IWD:EE).

 It depends on weidu to be accessible somewhere on the computer.